Info about Victoria's Pride

 The annual event will be newly named Victoria’s Pride (previously Melbourne Pride) and will be held across the state for the next four years to support and celebrate our rainbow communities.

-Victoria’s Pride will kick off in December with a series of regional activities, culminating in a one-day street party in Melbourne’s iconic Gertrude and Smith Street precinct on Sunday 12 February 2023 - more event details to come
+Victoria’s Pride will kick off in November with a series of regional activities, culminating in a one-day street party in Melbourne’s iconic Gertrude and Smith Street precinct on Sunday 12 February 2023 on the traditional lands of the Wurundjeri people, from 11.00am to 9.00pm.
+It includes multiple stages with free, live entertainment including music, comedy, guest speakers, circus, drag and art installations.
+Performing artists will be announced ahead of the event.

 The event will provide an opportunity for people across the state to demonstrate their pride in and support for LGBTQIA+ communities, as well as for LGBTQIA+ people to connect with one another and feel represented.